 When executed, this program prints a unique string such as 5029a22c-e333-4f87-86b1-cd5e0fcce509.
-Each call to generateUUID creates a string that differs from all previous ones.
+Each call to NewGuid creates a string that differs from all previous ones.

 You can use a UUID such as this to create object identities.
-For convenience, the object adapter has an operation addwithuuld that generates a UUID and adds a servant to the servant map in a single step.
-Using this operation, we can rewrite the code shown earlier like this:
+For convenience, the object adapter has an operation addwithuuid that generates a UUID and adds a servant to the servant map in a single step.
+Using this operation, we can create an identity and register a servant with that identity in a single step as follows: